How to do Valentine’s Day on a budget – 6 cheap Valentine’s Day ideas

-There’s a number of creative things to do for Valentine’s Day that don’t involve leaving the house or spending big.
+There’s a number of creative things to do for Valentine’s Day, and all go well with a mug of hot chocolate.
 Just don’t forget to keep the lights dimmed to keep things romantic.

 Remember, Valentine’s Day isn’t about how much you spend

 The key to a memorable Valentine’s Day isn’t how much you spend, it’s about how much heart you put into it.
 As we’ve listed above, there’s a number of cheap but thoughtful Valentine’s gifts you can share with your partner.
 Instead of spending big, show you care by planning and preparing well in advance.
 Engage your partner in what’s meaningful to both of you.